adobe-apiplatform/user-sync.py/docs/en/user-manual/setup_and_installation.md

 the corresponding certificate from your account.
 If necessary, you must create and upload a new certificate.
 You must protect these files at least as well as you would protect an account name and password.
-The best practice is to store the key files in a credential management system or use file system protection so that it can only be accessed by authorized users.
+The best practice is to store the private key file in a credential management system, in the operating system secure storage, or use file system protection so that it can only be accessed by authorized users.

 #### Log files